Marc Maron: Radio

 From almost the first day of the liberal talk radio network Air America's broadcasts in 2004, Maron co-hosted Morning Sedition, a three-hour early-morning radio show with Mark Riley that aired weekdays from 6 a.m. to 9 a.m.
 Eastern time.
 The show was unique in the Air America lineup in its heavy reliance on both live and pre-produced sketch comedy, utilizing the talents of staff writers as well as the on-air hosts.
 The format was a left-leaning near-satire of typical morning "Buddy" radio programs, including recurring characters, interviews and listener call-in segments, and it attracted a loyal fan base.

 In late 2005, it became known that Maron's contract would not be renewed, due to problems with then-Air America executive Danny Goldberg.
 Goldberg reportedly did not "get" the comedy or agree with the satiric and often angry tone set by Maron and other writers (Jim Earl and Kent Jones) for a morning drive-time show.
 On November 28, 2005, it was officially announced that Maron's contract had not been renewed.
 His last Morning Sedition broadcast was on December 16, 2005, and the show was discontinued shortly thereafter.

 On February 28, 2006, Maron began hosting a nighttime radio program with Jim Earl as a sidekick for KTLK Progressive Talk 1150AM in Los Angeles called The Marc Maron Show from 10:00 pm until midnight PST.
 The program was frequently delayed (sometimes for over an hour) owing to KTLK's contractual agreement to broadcast local sports events that would often go into overtime.
 The Marc Maron Show was never nationally syndicated by Air America despite reported contractual clauses promising such.
-The show was streamed online live, but the show Nd stream were not well promoted.
+The show was streamed online live, but the show and stream were not well promoted.